zephyrproject-rtos/zephyr/doc/connectivity/usb/device/usb_device.rst

 		};
 	};

-Samples :zephyr:code-sample:`usb-cdc-acm` and :zephyr:code-sample:`usb-hid-cdc` have similar overlay files.
+Sample :zephyr:code-sample:`usb-cdc-acm` has similar overlay files.
 And since no special properties are present, it may seem overkill to use devicetree to describe CDC ACM UART.
 The motivation behind using devicetree is the easy interchangeability of a real UART controller and CDC ACM UART